 DuPage United is an inclusive, fiercely non-partisan non-profit organization whose members are civil society institutions: churches, mosques, synagogues, non-profit agencies, and associations.
 The alliance forms public relationships and acts together to improve the quality of life for individuals, families, and communities.

 Congregation Etz Chaim is one of the founding members of DuPage United.
 Our leadership recognized long ago the need to actively engage with our neighbors for social justice.
-CEC continues to play a strong leadership role among the dozens of member churches, mosques, and secular non-profit agencies and associations.
+CEC continues to play a strong leadership role among the dozens of member churches, mosques, secular non-profit agencies, and associations.

 At Congregation Etz Chaim, we promote an open dialogue with friends and neighbors of different faiths to foster positive relationships.
 We do so through community outreach events that develop mutual respect and understanding within our diverse faith community.